jberkel/sms-backup-plus/README.md

 After starting SMS Backup+, tap on "Connect" to start the authorization process.

-👉 1.5.11 only: You will first have give SMS Backup+ the permission to access your account, displayed as "Allow SMS Backup+ to access your contacts?".
+👉 1.5.11: You will first have give SMS Backup+ the permission to access your account, displayed as "Allow SMS Backup+ to access your contacts?".

 If you consent you have to confirm the Gmail account to be used for the backup.